-- Manipulate the comforter filling to move it away from the stained area.
+- Move filling away from stain.
+Manipulate the comforter filling to move it away from the stained area.

-- Apply a small amount of gentle cleaning agent.
-Popular options include diluted Woolite, baking soda and water paste, or a 50-50 solution of water and vinegar.
+- Use cleaner on stain.
+Apply a small amount of gentle cleaning agent.
+Popular options include diluted Woolite, baking soda and water paste, or a 50-50 solution of water and white vinegar.
 Never use bleach.

-- Blot the stained area with a clean, white cloth.
+- Blot the stain.
+Press on the stained area with a clean, white cloth.

-- If the spot remains, rub the fabric together to loosen the stain.
+- Rub fabric together.
+If the spot remains, scrub the fabric against itself to loosen the stain.
 Then, rinse with a bit of clean water.
 Squeeze the excess water out and blot with a clean, white cloth.

-- Dry the cleaned area with a blow dryer or allow it to air dry.
+- Let comforter dry.
+Dry the cleaned area with a blow dryer or allow it to air dry.

 If you have a large-capacity, front-load washer, you may be able to wash your comforter conveniently at home.
 Before you begin, check the care label for washing instructions.
 Most comforters can be washed with water and mild detergent, but some may specify dry clean only.
 To prevent damaging your expensive bedding, heed these instructions.

-If you wash your comforter at home, start by loading it into the machine.
+- Select washing machine settings.
+Start by loading the comforter into the machine.
 Add a small amount of mild detergent to the dispenser.
 Select the bulky setting on the washer, and choose the proper temperature as instructed on the care label.
 Program an extra rinse cycle to ensure all the detergent is removed.